suorituspolut/Suorituspolut/README.md

 ## Used technologies

 The application is built using React and NodeJS, and deployed with Docker.
-React library HighCharts is used to draw Sankey diagrams to help with visualization.
+React library Highcharts is used to draw Sankey diagrams to help with visualization.

 ## Documentation
 [![CircleCI](https://circleci.com/gh/suorituspolut/Suorituspolut.svg?style=svg)](https://circleci.com/gh/suorituspolut/Suorituspolut)